Logo DesignBrand Strategy & PositioningModern Graphic Design

 Let us establish some basis by looking at this architecture-themed logo:

-• The house: Representing Easter Elchies House in a simplified manner that still allows it to be recognisable and, as such, serves as a connection between what the brand is and its original places physically.
+• The house: Representing Easter Elchies House in a simplified manner that still allows it to be recognisable and, as such, serves as a connection between the brand and its original physical places.

-• The oval frame: Adding an element of tradition or classiness through cameo-like appearances for logos can never hurt significantly when we want people to know they’re dealing with something traditional or refined here.
+• The oval frame: Adding an element of tradition or classiness through cameo-like logo appearances can never hurt, especially when we want people to know they’re dealing with something traditional or refined here.

-• Typography: Simple but stylish fonts do justice visually and literarily, so they are a perfect choice given how well illustrated everything else already appears on their packaging designs, etc.
+• Typography: Simple but stylish fonts do justice visually and literarily, making them a perfect choice given how well illustrated everything else already appears on their packaging and related designs.

-• Colour scheme: Gold is often used along deep colours because it evokes a more expensive feel about things, thus reinforcing premiums associated with brands like these – usually not always Scotch whisky!
+• Colour scheme: Gold is often used along with deep colours because it evokes a more expensive feel about things, thus reinforcing premiums associated with brands like these, usually not always Scotch whisky!

 This logo may be small, but it’s mighty!
 Like a painter’s miniature, so much detail and meaning is packed into this little image.
-It is a visual anchor, connecting The Macallan’s global success with its humble origins.
+It is a visual anchor that connects The Macallan’s global success with its humble origins.

 9. Wild Turkey: The Bold Bird